franemar/timedot-vim/README.md

 # timedot-vim
-timedot-vim is a vim-plugin to engance working with hledger timedot files.
+timedot-vim is a vim-plugin to enhance working with hledger timedot files.

 ## Introduction
 What's a timedot file? you ask?
 It is an elegantly simple file-format that can be parsed by hledger to keep track of/ budget/ invoice your time. timedot is perfect for recording time spent on things where you don't need clock-in clock-out precision, you just want to quickly make note of how much time you spent on various activities, per day.
 Because the format is so concise and human-read/writable, you are more likely to jot down time-spent notes.
 Adding or correcting entries after-the-fact is a quick edit away.